 45. User Tester

-Companies are constantly rolling out new apps and websites, and need people to test them and give their opinion on functionality.
-You can make around $10 per test and it takes 10-15 minutes.
-Be aware, however, that there’s not a constant stream of this work, so you cannot extrapolate this into a full-time income.
+Companies are constantly rolling out new apps and websites.
+They need people to test them and give their opinion on functionality.
+However, there’s not a constant stream of this work, so you can’t make this into a full-time income.

 46. Survey Taker

-Check out this article for some really handy tips on how to make the most out of surveys.
+Check out this article for some handy tips on making the most out of surveys.

 47. Ebay / Amazon / Facebook Seller

-It may not be particularly glamorous, but plenty of people make good money selling things part-time on these popular online platforms.
-Whether you’re merely saving up for treats by selling unwanted items, or operating more of a buying and selling business to generate a more substantial income, these sites make sellers money every single day.
+It may not be particularly glamorous, but many people make good money selling things part-time on these popular online platforms.
+Whether you’re merely saving up for treats by selling unwanted items or operating more of a buying and selling business to generate a more substantial income, these sites make sellers money every single day.

 Check out these guides if you are ready to start working from home selling:

 Microworking is one of those online jobs that’s open to everybody.
-It involves doing small (usually repetitive) tasks for small payments, with each one typically only taking seconds to complete.
-Earnings for this kind of work are not especially high.
-However, experienced microworkers who get up to speed with specific tasks often say they can make $10-12 per hour.
+It involves doing repetitive short tasks for small payments, with each one typically only taking seconds to complete.

-You can make money from anything from walking a dog to putting up an IKEA wardrobe to mowing somebody’s lawn.
-That is what makes this one of the best online jobs for college students.
-You need just enough skill and experience to complete the jobs you take on to your customers’ satisfaction.
-You’ll want to ensure you provide good customer service and get a good review.
+You can make money from anything from dog walking to putting up an IKEA wardrobe to mowing somebody’s lawn.
+It makes this one of the best online jobs for anyone from high school to college students and beyond.

 50. Freebie Hunter

 It’s good to have in-depth knowledge of the internet and the ability to know a genuine offer from a scam.
-Strong organisational skills are helpful too, as sometimes you’ll need to make sure you follow things up or cancel trials – to ensure your freebies don’t end up costing you money.
+Be organised too.
+Sometimes you’ll need to make sure you follow things up or cancel trials – to ensure your freebies don’t end up costing you money.

 51. Panel Participant

 The issue with market research panels is that you have to wait to find studies that fit your experience and demographic.
-As such, you might pick up two or three in a month and then not manage to grab any more for several months.
-As such, this is only something you can treat as a part-time gig, albeit a very worthwhile one!
+That means you might pick up two or three in a month and then get nothing for several months in a row.
+That’s why you can only ever think of this as a part-time gig.

 Want to get started?
-To increase your chances of grabbing as many projects as possible, it’s wise to sign up to several different panels.
-You can start off with UserInterviews and Respondent, both reputable platforms.
+It’s wise to sign up to several different panels to increase your chances of grabbing as many projects as possible.
+We suggest you start with UserInterviews and Respondent, both reputable platforms.
 There’s more information on market research work here.